EasternBloxxer/RobloxApiDocumentation/README.md

 # Credits
   h0nda (extracted them somewhere around late 2020 or early 2021, he saved the internal docs before it got closed and then proceeded to leak it, thanks G)\
-  EasternBloxxer (grabbed a portion of the internal documents during july 2023, but only 26 internal versions out of 67 available documentation versions were actually obtained)
+  EasternBloxxer (grabbed a portion of the internal documents during july 2023, but only 26 internal versions out of 67 available documentation versions were actually obtained) idkwhatnametoget helped me (eastern) with above and probably was the one to find out about ashburn and the internal docs being public on there (I cant remember ):)